rcsb/mmtf/spec.md

 - One entry for each atom and coordinate.
 - Split-list delta encoded.
 - Integer encoded with a multiplier of 1000.
-- Decode into arrays of 32-bit floats.
+- Decode into arrays of 32-bit floats representing coordinates in angstrom.

 #### occList